Atmospheric-Composition-Analysis-Group/Getting-Started/source/getting_started/submitting_a_job.rst

    bash

 Next, lets consider a batch job.
 A batch job does not have an interactive terminal.
-Here is an example of a batch job to run a GEOS-Chem simulation:
+Here is an example of a batch job to run a GEOS-Chem Classic simulation:

 .. code-block:: bash